Friday, June 11, 2021

 Image Retrieved From: Railroad Museum of Pennsylvania Photo Archive

 In July 1865, an article in Bellefonte's Democratic Watchman published an article that outlined the author's trip over the railroad from Milesburg to the coal mines around Snow Shoe.
-Conductor Ed Nolan provided details regarding the trestles the train crossed.
-The author described the following scene from the trestle, "Here, too, we behold beauty and grandeur in the landscape.
+Conductor Ed Nolan provided riveting details regarding the bridges and trestles the train crossed.
+The author described the following scene from Miller's Spring Trestle, "Here, too, we behold beauty and grandeur in the landscape.
 The' tall pines, the giant oaks, and the dense hemlocks, free as the air, together lift their heads high into the sky, adding much to the appearance of the rolling and broken surface."

 Engine No. 4 and the passenger car are the only recognizable pieces of equipment